Timeline of Delaware's LGBT History

-Currently—Delaware has no ban against the dangerous practice of "reparative therapy" on minors by licensed therapists.
-Some insurance companies in Delaware will not pay for transgender costs.
-There are various education and other state policies that remain to be addressed and strengthened.
-Virulent anti-LGBT bias and ignorance continue in many areas of Delaware.
+Currently—Delaware has no ban against the dangerous practice of "ex-gay therapy" on minors by state-licensed therapists.
+Some insurance companies in Delaware will not pay for transgender expenses.
+Transgender prisoners in Delaware are forbidden to change their names to reflect their gender identity.
+Virulent anti-LGBT hate and ignorance continue in many areas of Delaware.
 The work continues.

 © 2004 through 2017 Mr. Douglas Marshall-Steele